Moon Music: Commercial performance

-Moon Music went number one in 16 countries around the world.
-It debuted atop the UK Albums Chart with 236,796 units sold, becoming Coldplay's 10th chart-topper, their fastest-selling release since Viva la Vida or Death and All His Friends (2008), and the biggest opening for a group since One Direction's Midnight Memories (2013), which moved 237,338 units.
-They became the sixth band in history to achieve 10 number-one records, after the Beatles, the Rolling Stones, U2, ABBA and Queen.
-The album also had the largest debut for a British act since Adele's 30 (2021), outselling the rest of the Top 40 combined and becoming the ninth biggest release of the year in the country.
-The Official Charts Company stated it was the fastest-selling CD of the decade as well.
+Moon Music reached number one in 16 countries, selling over 500,000 copies in its first week worldwide.
+It debuted atop the UK Albums Chart with 236,796 units, becoming Coldplay's 10th chart-topper, their fastest-selling release since Viva la Vida or Death and All His Friends (2008), and the best rollout for a group since Midnight Memories (2013) by One Direction, which moved 237,338 copies.
+They became the sixth band in history to secure 10 number-one records, following the Beatles, the Rolling Stones, U2, ABBA and Queen.
+The album also had the largest debut for a British act since Adele's 30 (2021), outselling the rest of the Top 40 combined and becoming the ninth biggest release of the year in Britain.
+The Official Charts Company ranked it as the fastest-selling CD of the decade.

 In Germany, Italy, Sweden, and the United States, Moon Music became the band's first number-one album since Ghost Stories (2014).
 It sold 120,000 equivalent units on the Billboard 200, their best debut in American territory since A Head Full of Dreams (2015).
 Coldplay also topped the Artist 100 ranking for the first time ever.
 By scoring a fifth number-one project, they became the British musicians with the most 21st century chart leaders stateside.

 Additionally, Moon Music was the first time a British group topped the United Kingdom and United States album charts simultaneously since the 1975 with I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It (2016).
 Despite opening at number two in Australia, the record went number one in the following month.
 It ruled the ARIA Top 20 Vinyl Albums chart as well, becoming Coldplay's second release to achieve the feat.
 In France, it reached number three with 19,213 units, outselling chart-topper Music of the Spheres (2021).
 The album was also their first weekly best-seller since Viva la Vida or Death and All His Friends (2008) in Austria.
 Multiple songs appeared on South Korea's Circle Download and Circle BGM charts, including the non-single track "Good Feelings".
+In Japan, the album debuted at number 15 with 3,028 physical copies sold.